Compost Can Save the World…

 There are different schools of thought on whether you use Dillo Dirt, or compost, there are also different types of compost, such as your average garden variety, cooked in your very own back yard, bagged, delivered in bulk, or Mushroom compost, but the main thing is to add a “living” soil.
 You are looking to add living organisms that break down the soil in your yard and create a healthy living condition for good fungi and microbes that work for you, your plants, your yard and our Planet.

-Mushroom compost has the longest Nitrogen shelf life though there are many to choose from and anything alive whether made from tea or organic decomposition is great.
+Mushroom compost has the longest Nitrogen shelf life though there are many to choose from such as Turkey and cow, and anything alive whether made from tea or organic decomposition is great.
 Nitrogen leaches out from your soil quickly, so adding compost high in Nitrogen is important.
 Dillo dirt is living as well, but it is a combination of raw sewage and yard scraps from the brown bags you leave out for the city of Austin.
 I am a little concerned that some fungal issues and other possible diseases from other lawn scraps may be an issue, and there is mounting evidence of pharmaceuticals (that “pass” through humans) being at unsafe levels for people who use the lawn so I am not a big fan of the sewage part.
-I do know however, that it definitely greens your yard up fast and it can be more cost effective than other options.
-At the very least, consider composting play areas, dog patches and such.
+I do know however, know that it definitely greens your yard up fast and it can be more cost effective than other options.
+At the very least, I don’t recommend Dillon dirt in food beds.

-You can have the compost delivered in bulk by a landscape supply company then you can distribute in a wheel burrow if your space is large, or bring in bags if your yard is small.
-There are plenty of companies and small landscape business owners like myself who provide this service if hard labor isn’t your thing.
+You can have compost delivered in bulk by a landscape company then you can distribute in a wheel burrow if your space is large, or by bags if your yard is small.
+There are plenty of companies and small landscape business who provide this service.
 Either way, please consider this as an option over chemical fertilizers.
-Chemicals are harmful to our environment, they are harmful to your soil, plants, trees and your family and the money you think you are saving is minimal compared to the benefits of going organic.
+Chemicals are harmful to our environment, they are harmful to your soil, plants, trees and your family, and the money you think you are saving is minimal compared to the benefits of going organic.
 It is a decision you will sleep well on…. especially after you have hauled a few yards of compost 😉

 Now go get your compost on!